-In May 2019, Monterey Minerals signed an LOI to purchase Gold River Resources Pty Ltd. (GRR).
-GRR owns six highly-prospective tenements in the Pilbara Basin that cover 322 square kilometers.
+In June 2019, Monterey Minerals purchased Gold River Resources Pty Ltd. (GRR).
+GRR owns six highly-prospective tenements in the Pilbara Basin that cover 323 square kilometers.

 Tenements E47/3958 and E47/3959

 The two tenements collectively cover 218 square kilometers.
 The properties are adjacent to Pacton Gold on the west, just north of properties owned by Novo Resources.
-E47/3958 is seven kilometers to the north of De Grey Mining’s Withnell Mining Centre.
-There is a prospective quartz vein in the center of the property that can be traced for over 400 metres at surface and it displays evidence of artisanal mining.
+E47/3958 is seven kilometers to the north of De Grey Mining’s Withnell mining centre.
+There is a prospective quartz vein in the center of the property that can be traced for over 400 meters at surface and it displays evidence of artisanal mining.
 Pacton Gold’s exploration in the adjacent area in similar-aged granitoids has found occurrences of swarms of quartz veins, many of which host gold mineralization.

 The 20-square-kilometer tenement abuts Kairos Minerals’ Croyden project and is northwest of Pacton Gold’s E47/3905 tenement.
 The Hardy formation occurs within one kilometer of the western boundary of the property.
 The Hardy Formation has been targeted for gold and uranium mineralization in the past.

 The six-square-kilometer tenement is adjacent to Novo Resources’ tenement to the northwest and its Talga Talga mining center.
-The Talga Talga Mining Centre and E45/5180 are situated within the greenstone belts surrounding the Mt.
+The Talga Talga mining center and E45/5180 are situated within the greenstone belts surrounding the Mt.
 Edgar granitoid complex.
 The historic workings at Talga Talga were mined until 1940.
 It is reported that 1,614 ounces of gold were mined at an average grade of 35.1 g/t gold.

 The three-square-kilometer tenement resides within Millennium Minerals’ (ASX:MOY) Middle Creek project in the Mosquito Creek formation.
 The Middle Creek corridor hosts a measured and indicated resource of over 745,000 ounces of gold and an inferred resource of 410,000 ounces of gold.
 Millennium Minerals is targeting gold production of 90,000 ounces to 100,000 ounces in 2019.
 The tenement also is close to another major structural body that hosts the Blue Spec gold mine.